gbif/portal16/README.md

-Table by Arthur Shlain from the Noun Project - https://thenounproject.com/search/?q=excel&i=138432 Upload by Chinnaking from the Noun Project - https://thenounproject.com/search/?q=upload&i=1195513 Server by Aybige from the Noun Project - https://thenounproject.com/search/?q=server&i=1283372 Vimeo by <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>
+Table by Arthur Shlain from the Noun Project - https://thenounproject.com/search/?q=excel&i=138432 Upload by Chinnaking from the Noun Project - https://thenounproject.com/search/?q=upload&i=1195513 Server by Aybige from the Noun Project - https://thenounproject.com/search/?q=server&i=1283372 heartbeat by Nick Abrams from the Noun Project - https://thenounproject.com/term/heartbeat/40432/ Vimeo by <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>